microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 ![Diagram showing on-premises network connected to Azure using Azure ExpressRoute with a Hub and Spoke network in Azure.
 The Spoke VNet contains the migrated Front-end, Back-end, and SQL Database workloads running within Subnets inside the Spoke VNet in Azure.](images/PreferredSolutionDiagram.png "Preferred Solution Diagram")

-The diagram shows an on-premise network connected to Azure using Azure ExpressRoute with a Hub and Spoke network in Azure.
+The diagram shows an on-premises network connected to Azure using Azure ExpressRoute with a Hub and Spoke network in Azure.
 The Spoke VNet contains the migrated Front-end, Back-end, and SQL Database workloads running within Subnets inside the Spoke VNet in Azure.

 ## Requirements